Travel distance, frequency of return and the spread of disease: Discussion

-Nevertheless, we believe our results reveal novel insights that could prove useful for future policies on COVID-19 and other epidemic diseases.
-As cities and states continue with various levels of lockdown, evidence based policies at the city scale (not to mention the national or international scale) are needed to avoid further waves of infection.
-Our results directly help this effort.
-They indicate that the total effective travel distance of a city's inhabitants $d = r\cdot f$ must be bounded -- to bound distance $r$ but not visitation frequency $f$ is a serious blunder.
-Furthermore, and more optimistically, a bound on travel energies $E_{bound}$ means that strict distance restrictions at the city or town level -- as adopted by, e.g., Ireland and Italy at the beginning of the infection -- are perhaps unnecessary.
-Given a desired $E_{bound}$, a large $r$ can be offset by a small $f$; allowing citizens to travel infrequently to distant services (doctors, hospitals etc) may be safe.
-This inverse relation between travel distance and frequency ($r \propto E_{bound} / f$) could also vitally inform remote working policies.
-It supports the hypothesis that working from home multiple days per week -- and thereby limiting the visitation frequency to workplaces -- helps prevent the spread of disease.
+Despite these limitations, we believe our results reveal novel insights and bring up an important component of human mobility that could prove useful for future policies on COVID-19 and other epidemic diseases.
+In the current COVID-19 pandemic and in future pandemics, evidence-based policies at the city scale (not to mention the national or international scale) are needed to mitigate speed and intensity of disease spread.
+Our results have the potential to help this effort by opening up investigation into the relationship between exploration velocity and epidemic spread.
+They indicate that the exploration velocity of a city's inhabitants $r\cdot f$ must be bounded -- to bound distance $r$ but not visitation frequency $f$ leaves potential for disease containment unmet.
+Furthermore, and more optimistically, if a bound on exploration velocity is possible and effective, it would mean that strict distance restrictions at the city or town level -- as adopted by, e.g., Ireland and Italy at the beginning of the infection -- are perhaps unnecessary.
+Given a desired bound on epidemic speed $\tau_{bound}$, a large $r$ could be offset by a small $f$; allowing citizens to travel infrequently to distant services (doctors, hospitals etc) may be safe.
+This inverse relation between travel distance and frequency ($r \propto \tau_{bound} / f$) could also vitally inform remote working policies supporting the hypothesis that working from home multiple days per week -- and thereby limiting the visitation frequency to workplaces -- helps prevent the spread of disease.

-Our results may also be useful beyond the city scale, potentially offering some solutions for reopening global travel.
-If the $r\cdot f$ invariance, or some form of inverse relation between $r$ and $f$, holds for international mobility patterns, then, as before, lax distance limits could be compensated by strict frequency restrictions.
-In other words, infrequent international travel may be relatively safe.
-We acknowledge this is a bold hypothesis, which should be tested in future work.
-Metapopulation disease models \cite{watts2005multiscale,colizza2007invasion,arino2006disease}, with their convenient trade off between realism and parsimony, seem like a good theoretical starting point for this effort.